Vietnam.vn - Nền tảng quảng bá Việt Nam

 Urban infrastructure and health equity

-Mr. Acuto believes that the global health context is “ripe” for city diplomacy, because now cities are not only economic centers but also places where countries can cooperate to solve health problems and develop infrastructure – areas that traditional diplomacy, due to constraints on sovereignty, national security and geopolitics, cannot fully address.
+Mr. Acuto believes that the global health context is a “ripe” opportunity for city diplomacy.
+Because now, cities are not only economic centers but also places where countries can cooperate to solve health problems and develop infrastructure - areas that traditional diplomacy, due to constraints of sovereignty, national security and geopolitics, cannot thoroughly address.

-Cities have traditionally been viewed as mere transit points for markets, supply chains, and global elites, rather than as active actors in international governance.
+Cities have traditionally been seen as mere transit points for markets, supply chains and global elites, rather than as active actors in international governance.

 Để ngoại giao thành phố trở thành công cụ đắc lực cho nền y tế toàn cầu

-The global health landscape is ripe for city diplomacy.
-Illustrative photo.
+The global health context is a "ripe" opportunity for city diplomacy.
+Illustration photo.
 (Source: LinkedIn)

 In addition, the expert said, the global health community is facing a rapidly urbanizing world.
-Through the city cooperation network, linking global governance mechanisms to everyday health issues can promote practical urban policies that help build and maintain a strong health infrastructure that is capable of dealing with increasing threats.
+Through the city cooperation network, linking global governance mechanisms to everyday health issues can promote practical urban policies that help build and maintain a strong health infrastructure that can cope with increasing threats.

-In particular, as leaders closest to their people, mayors not only play a connecting and advocacy role, but can also shape global health governance towards deep cooperation, appropriate to the realities of a rapidly urbanizing world.
+In particular, as leaders closest to their people, mayors not only play a connecting and advocacy role, but can also shape global health governance towards a deeply collaborative approach that suits the realities of a rapidly urbanizing world.

 In summary, city diplomacy is increasingly demonstrating its role in global health governance, especially in the context of urbanization with increasingly complex health challenges.
 Through cooperative networks, cities not only share experiences and mobilize resources, but also participate more deeply in global governance mechanisms, contributing to the building of urban health systems, creating the foundation for a more sustainable and equitable future.

-To achieve this, there needs to be closer coordination between local governments, international organizations, and policy makers to maximize the potential of city diplomacy in protecting and promoting public health.
-As cities become truly active actors on the international stage, it is believed that global health systems will become stronger and better able to adapt to future challenges.
+To achieve this, there needs to be closer coordination between local governments, international organizations, and policymakers to maximize the potential of city diplomacy in protecting and promoting public health.
+As cities become truly active actors in the international arena, it is believed that global health systems will become stronger and better able to adapt to future challenges.

 (*) Mr. Michele Acuto is Vice President for Global Partnerships and Professor of Urban Resilience at the University of Bristol (UK).
 His research focuses on the climate crisis, urban health and pandemic response, urban inequality, and the resilience of large cities to disasters and risks.